CBD Gummies - What, Why and Where to buy in Australia

 CBD gummies are precisely what they sound like - a CBD edible in a gummy candy form.

 CBD gummies are generally more accessible and discrete delivery method compared to other forms of CBD.
-Smoking cannabis flower or using vape pens is still somewhat controversial and sometimes known to have negative health impacts.
+Smoking cannabis flower or using dry herb vaporizers are still somewhat controversial and sometimes known to have negative health impacts.
 Some patients may also dislike the taste of CBD oil or are unable to swallow capsules.

 This is where CBD gummies shine - they are discrete enough to consume in public and are easily chewed and swallowed, just like a regular gummy.